livecomsjournal/livecomsjournal.github.io/_author_instructions/06_lessons_learned.md

 Data analysis should conform to [best practices](https://github.com/dmzuckerman/Sampling-Uncertainty).

-## Additional critera onsidered in the review of "lessons learned" articles
+## Additional critera onsidered in the review of lessons learned articles
 Reviewers will consider the following factors in reviewing "lessons learned" document.
 * Is the motivation for the approach clearly described and reasonable given existing literature?
 * Are the "lessons" provided likely to be of value to a significant number of researchers, based on demonstrated broad applicability?